I Tried The 1950s Red 'Half Moon' Manicure & It's So Chic

 What is a half-moon manicure?

-Here's a little anatomy factoid for you: when you look at your bare nail, at the nail bed, down by cuticle, there's a teeny crescent-shaped whiteish area, and it's called the lanula.
+Here's a little anatomy factoid for you: when you look at your bare nail, at the nail bed, down by cuticle, there's a teeny crescent-shaped whiteish area, and it's called the lunula.
 This means 'little moon' in Latin.
-The 'half-moon' manicure simply accents the lanula.
-The entire nail gets painted, but the lanula crescent is left bare, creating a very-subtle negative space.
+The 'half-moon' manicure simply accents the lunula.
+The entire nail gets painted, but the lunula crescent is left bare, creating a very-subtle negative space.

 According to beauty expert Cat Quinn, the design harkens back to the Golden Age of Hollywood, specifically the 1950s.
 Quinn predicted that the half-moon manicure would see a resurgence this year, in large part due to the many films set in the '50s.
 Quinn cites Don't Worry, Darling, where Olivia Wilde's character wears a red half-moon manicure.
 The same design is also signature to Dita Von Teese, the burlesque icon who makes cameos in both Don't Worry, Darling and Swift's 'Bejeweled' music video.
 Through recent years, the half moon has experienced other trend spikes.
 A Pinterest deep-dive brought to light a photo of Rihanna wearing red half-moon nail art back in 2013, for example.